Alabama Boat Registration Fees, Renewal & Title Rules (2026)

 How much does it cost to register a boat in Alabama?

 Alabama boat registration fees range from $25 annually for boats under 16 feet to $105 for boats 40+ feet.
-Fees include registration, $2 issuance fee, and $5 reservoir fund contribution.
+Those totals combine the listed registration fee, $2 issuance fee, and $5 reservoir fund item before title, tax, county, or transaction-specific charges.

 How long is boat registration valid in Alabama?